vendrcontrib/vendr-payment-provider-reepay/README.md

-# Vendr Template Payment Provider
+# Vendr Reepay Payment Provider

-Template Payment Provider for Vendr, the eCommerce package for Umbrao v8+
+Reepay Payment Provider for Vendr, the eCommerce package for Umbrao v8+